 As a premier facility for sporting tournaments, North Myrtle Beach Park and Sports Complex draws thousands of amateur athletes each year competing in everything from Ultimate Frisbee to Quidditch.

-And with the addition of a state-of-the-art wakeboarding facility, the park is quickly becoming a destination for outdoor adventure.
+And with the addition of a state-of-the-art wakeboarding facility, the park is quickly becoming a destination for outdoor adventure, too.

-Along with the new cable wake attraction, the 140-acre park offers a zip line and treetop adventure course, Segway tours, three miles of nature trails and a 25-acre lake for fishing, kayaking and stand up paddleboarding.
+Along with the new cable wakeboarding attraction, the 140-acre park offers an inflatable floating challenge course, Segway tours, and elecric bike tours and rentals.

-The Shark Wake Park also offers visitors the opportunity to catch air-on a wakeboard or wakeskate.
+Operating out of the park's 20-acre lake is Shark Wake Park, offering visitors the opportunity to catch air on a wakeboard, wake skate, knee board, foil board or the traditional water skis.
 Instead of being pulled by boat, cables as long as 3,200 feet tow riders across the water.
 Beginners start out on a linear cable with controlled speeds.
 The park also offers jumps and rails for those with advanced wakeboarding skills.

 For more grounded fun, try the Segway Experience.
-After brief instructions on the operation of the two-wheeled personal transporters, a guide will take you for a spin around the complex before hitting the park's wooded trails.
+After brief instructions on the operation of the two-wheeled personal transporters, a guide will take you for a spin around the complex before hitting the park's wooded trails for more challenging fun.

-The park also features 28 acres of cypress wetlands and natural areas, a 12-acre native Carolina bay surrounded by a walking trail, three playgrounds, seven picnic shelters and a dog park for large and small pooches.
+In addition, the park features 28 acres of cypress wetlands and natural areas, a 12-acre native Carolina bay surrounded by a nature trail, 2.8-miles of walking trails, three playgrounds, seven picnic shelters and a dog park for large and small pooches.